mercadopago/devsite-docs/guides/changelog/current-year.en.md

 > CHANGELOG
 >
-> Nueva versión SDK PHP
+> New version of SDK PHP
 >
-> NEW_VERSION: NUEVA VERSIÓN
+> NEW_VERSION: NEW VERSION
 >
 > PRODUCT: SDK PHP

-We have released a new version of SDK Java 2.1.
+We have released a new version of SDK PHP 2.1.0.

 > GIT
 >